poorna2606/Chatbots-Week1.md/Week4Assignment.md

 ![image](https://user-images.githubusercontent.com/99115304/153452599-99ad41c8-9c4d-425e-8588-14b1838ec660.png)

-We are on the verge of change, and some experts, such as the World Economic Forum, predict that the mainstreaming of bots will usher in the next industrial revolution.
+We are on the verge of change and some experts, such as the [World Economic Forum](https://www.weforum.org/agenda/2016/01/the-fourth-industrial-revolution-what-it-means-and-how-to-respond/), predict that the mainstreaming of bots will usher in the next industrial revolution.
 Sometimes, We can see specialized chatbots are emerging day by day to serve specific user demands as the chatbot ecosystem develops.

 **Here are a few examples of how chatbots are used:**